 Forests cover approximately one-quarter of the world’s land mass & play a key role in slowing the rise of atmospheric CO2.

-Deforestation is the single largest component of emissions from land-use change; and avoiding deforestation, reforestation and forest management hold the bulk of global mitigation potential.
+Deforestation and forest degradation is the single largest component of emissions from land-use change; and avoiding deforestation, reforestation and forest management hold the bulk of global mitigation potential.
+Furthermore, intact ecosystems, in particular, intact forests, actively remove around a quarter of global emissions each year, and it is essential that we ensure this service continues.

 Most, but not all deforestation should be halted.
 For example, in some tropical countries rural farmers still practice ancient and sustainable crop-rotation practices that involve clearing forests at the same rate that they are allowed to regenerate.

-The major challenges to preventing deforestation are political and economic.
-Avoiding deforestation will require establishing large-scale incentives and regulatory mechanisms to address the major sources of deforestation, such as cattle ranching in the Amazon or palm oil production in Indonesia.
+The major challenges to preventing deforestation and forest degradation are political and economic.
+Avoiding deforestation and degradation will require establishing large-scale incentives and regulatory mechanisms to address the major sources of these pressures, such as cattle ranching in the Amazon or palm oil production in Indonesia, and expanding logging frontiers in many regions.

-Also, rural communities that depend on unsustainable forest clearing will need help developing alternative livelihoods, preferably as part of the new restoration economy.
+Also, rural communities that depend on unsustainable forest clearing or use will need help developing alternative livelihoods, preferably as part of the new restoration economy.
 Focusing on single regions will not be enough, however.
 When forest loss is averted in one region, it is often ‘transplanted’ to another part of the world.
-To prevent deforestation, we must take an integrated, global approach.
+To prevent deforestation and degradation, we must take an integrated, global approach.

-Avoiding forest conversion is ready to put into practice immediately.
+Avoiding forest conversion and degradation is ready to put into practice immediately.
 In the past, critics have argued it was premature to take action given the limitations of measuring and monitoring the world’s forests.
 As measurement and monitoring techniques have improved, this argument is no longer a significant barrier to action.
-Despite some political and economic hurdles, we have the tools we need to stop deforestation now.
+Despite some political and economic hurdles, we have the tools we need to stop deforestation and forest degradation now.